-The University of New Brunswick provides scholarships to high school students with superior academic standings who are admitted to a UNB undergraduate degree program on the basis of their high school marks and who have not attended another post-secondary institution prior to coming to UNB.
+The University of New Brunswick provides scholarships to high school students with superior academic achievement (preference given to students who have an 80% scholarship average and above) who are admitted to a UNB undergraduate degree program on the basis of their high school marks and who have not attended another post-secondary institution prior to coming to UNB.

 High school students with high averages who would like to be considered for scholarship support should submit their scholarship application by March 1st.
 The one application form covers the majority of UNB scholarships on both campuses for students applying to UNB directly from high school.

-High school students will find the general scholarship application form online at http://www.unb.ca/scholarships/.
-On the same webpage, special application forms can be found for the Currie Undergraduate Scholarships and the H. Harrison McCain Bursaries, as well as additional information on external scholarships.
+High school students will find the general scholarship application form online at //www.unb.ca/scholarships/.
+On the same webpage, special application forms can be found for the Currie Undergraduate Scholarships, Beaverbrook Scholars Award and the H. Harrison McCain Bursaries.

 UNB calculates a Scholarship Average which is the Admission Average plus bonus points for Grade 11 and 12 enriched courses.
 Bonus points are added directly to the Scholarship Average, as long as a mark of 75% or higher is achieved in the course.